Buba98/Java-Sudoku-Solver/README.md

   the digits in the arrow
 * Orthogonally consecutive digit: every digit can't have a consecutive digit (+1 / -1) in an orthogonal cell
 * Thermometer sudoku rule: digits must be strictly increasing from the round bulb to the flat end
+* Killer sudoku rule: in a cage a digit can't be repeated, and all digit in the cage have to sum up to a certain number
+* Diagonal sudoku rule: in both the diagonals the numbers can't be repeated